In life, we frequently encounter monsters that block our path.

-My father’s father drank a lot, couldn’t hold down a job, and was physically abusive to his wife.
+For example, my father’s father drank a lot, couldn’t hold down a job, and abused his wife.

 So, at the tender age of twelve, my father quit school and started doing odd jobs for the neighbors in the tenement building where the family lived.

-In this way he was able to pay the household bills and keep a watchful eye on his dad’s behavior.
+In this way, he could pay the household bills and keep a watchful eye on his dad’s behavior.

 What To Do When a Monster Blocks Your Path

-His reputation in our neighborhood was based on his energy, his willingness to help others.
+His reputation in our neighborhood was based on his energy and his willingness to help others.

 Doing for others was ingrained in him.

-My father had one story though, and because it was the only one from his childhood, I took it very seriously.
+My father had one story, though; I took it seriously because it was the only one from his childhood.

-One of his jobs at the apartments where he grew up was to carry the trash in and out for several of the neighbors.
+One of his jobs at the apartments where he grew up was carrying the trash in and out for several neighbors.

 Because he had so many “clients,” and because the depository for the trash was quite far from the tenements where they lived, he usually finished after dark.